CpaterCodes/CV/README.md

 ## Introducing myself

-I am Charlie Paterson, a rookie developer with a passion for creation and a desire for knowledge and skill acquisition.
+I am Charlie Paterson, a junior full stack developer with a passion for creation and a desire for knowledge and skill acquisition.
 I hold a 2:1 BSc in Psychology and like to research topics and come up with creative solutions, but I've truly found my passion with tech.
 I find it to be an area which challenges me to undergo extensive research into technical topics as needed, while also